GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 https://sequelize.org/docs/v6/other-topics/migrations/

-# FOLDERS -- OUTDATED
-- db
-    - Database ORM configurations.
-- db/models
-    - Database ORM models.
-- route
-    - Contains files, each responsible for a route path (user, event...).
-    - The endpoints it provides will call middleware, and end with an action method (found in the controller folder).
-- controller
-    - A controller file will mainly consist of HTTP request action handlers for route endpoints.
-- util
-    - Utility files are self-explanatory.
-Try and name them with the subextension .util (enum.util.js as an example).

-# FILES -- OUTDATED
-- .env
-    - It holds database connection parameters and the app port number.
-- app.js
-    - This is the startup file.
-- .sequelizeerc
-    - Used by Sequelize CLI in db folder for pointing to certain files

 # CURRENT TASKS
 - GIVE CHRIS THE AWS CREDENTIALS.txt file **IMPORTANT**
-- UX bugs and improvements
-- Loading and pagination bugs and improvements
-    - Pagination bugs and improve their button UI/UX
-- A more responsive tag chip view.
-Maybe I will hardcode UUIDs so you don't have to fetch them and make them load.
-Alternatively I can add in a loading spinner for them.
-- Give assessors Attendee and Organizer credentials in frontend instructions that are accounts we have enough unique events in so they can test the pagination easier?
-Pagination functionality needs at least 11 events.
-- Minor scenario bugs
-- More efficient use of isFavourited endpoint
-- Update user assistance
 - A3 Independent report
 - Feature testing and debugging
 - Backend comments and cleanup
-- Endpoint testing and debugging
 - Frontend comments and cleanup
-- Search event start date ordering
-- .env multiple environments setup
-- UX Bug Bounties
-- Backend unit testing

 # BACKLOG